ddpruitt/ddpruitt.jekyll.01/_posts/2004-02-13-learning-the-three-r-39-s.md

 Resourceful - Think for yourself

-Responsable - Be a man, take the blame
+Responsible - Be a man, take the blame